NASA-SW-VnV/fret/fret-electron/docs/_media/semantics/semanticsOverview.md

 1. Future Time Metric Linear Temporal Logic for finite traces, in format compatible with the [SMV](https://en.wikipedia.org/wiki/NuSMV) model checker.
 2. Past Time Metric Linear Temporal Logic, in format compatible with the [SMV](https://en.wikipedia.org/wiki/NuSMV) model checker.
+3. Probabilistic Computational Tree Logic, in format compatible with the [PRISM](https://www.prismmodelchecker.org/) probabilistic model checker.

 FRET generates semantics based on templates.
-Each template is represented by a quadruple [scope,condition,timing,response], representing different options for the corresponding fields of each written requirement.
+Each template is represented by a tuple [scope,condition,probability,timing,response], representing different options for the corresponding fields of each written requirement.

-Let us look at our example requirement: <span style="color:blue">In flight mode the battery shall always satisfy voltage > 9 </span>

-It corresponds to the template [in, null, always, satisfaction], and its semantics and formalizations can be seen in the screenshot above.

 [Back to FRET home page](../userManual.md)